jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

 * **Terminal Access**
-    * [`telnet`][24] ([teletype network][85]) is a computer protocol that provides two-way interactive communication used on the Internet or local area network to provide text-oriented communication facility using a virtual terminal connection.
+    * [`telnet`][24] ([teletype network][85]) is a computer protocol that provides two-way interactive, unsecure communication used on the Internet or local area network to provide text-oriented communication facility using a virtual terminal connection.
     **Example Usage:** `telnet 192.168.8.1`